DataDog/hiring-engineers/answers.md

 ![DD's Host Map page](00_ASSETS/01_SCREENSHOTS/METRICS_Tags.png)

  * Custom Check: To create a Custom Agent check we need two files.
 One in the "_/etc/datadog-agent/checks.d_" and one in the "_/etc/datadog-agent/conf.d_".
-We'll see about the later at the next question.
+We'll see about the latter at the next question.
 The first one is a .py document and is a small Python Program just to check a random number between 0 and 1000.

 __.py Check__